pivotal/docs-tas-adapter/push-spring-music.md

 ## Create a database service for persistent storage

-> **Note** The following instructions provide an easy way to create a MySQL database on the same Kubernetes cluster as the Application Service Adapter installation, but this database deployment is not suitable for production use.
+> **Caution** The following instructions provide an easy way to create a MySQL database on the same Kubernetes cluster as the Application Service Adapter installation, but this database deployment is not suitable for production use.
 If you require a production-grade database on Kubernetes, consider using [VMware Tanzu SQL with MySQL for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-MySQL-for-Kubernetes/index.html) or [VMware Tanzu SQL with Postgres for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-Postgres-for-Kubernetes/index.html).

 1. Create a separate namespace to run a containerized MySQL database: